Nadine2016/knative/deploy-job.md

 Before you begin, [target a project](/docs/knative?topic=knative-manage-project)

-1. Select your targeted project from the console.
+1. From the Projects page, click on your desired project to open the Components page.
-2. Select a job definition.
-If you do not have any jobs defined, [create a job definition](#create-job-def).
+2. From the Components page, click on the name of the job definition that you want to run your job.
+If you do not have any job definitions defined, [create a job definition](#create-job-def).
-3. Specify any environmental variables or runtime changes for this specific job.
-These values override the values defined by the job definition.
-Then, click **Run job**.
-4. Set any additional settings and then click **Run**.
+3. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
+4. From the Submit job page, review and optionally change configuration values such as array size, CPU, memory, number of job retries and job timeout. **Array size** specifies the number of instances or containers to run your job.
+5. Click **Submit job** to run your job.
+The system displays the status of the instances of your job.

 ### Running a job with the CLI
 {: #run-job-cli}